smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 !!!
 !@

+## Configuring a Module to Stream
+In order to view the stream, you need a head unit to connect with that supports streaming.
+If this is a physical module created by an OEM, such as a Ford TDK, you may need special permissions from that OEM to test streaming.
+Physical modules often have strict permissions and/or encryption requirements to stream.

+The alternative is to stream over TCP to open-source Core.
+For more details on setting up open-source Core and an HMI, see [the Install and Run guide](https://smartdevicelink.com/en/guides/core/getting-started/install-and-run/), and to set up video streaming for that Core and HMI, see [the Audio and Video Streaming guide](https://smartdevicelink.com/en/guides/core/feature-documentation/audio-and-video-streaming/).
+We recommend using the built-in [Generic_HMI server streaming](https://github.com/smartdevicelink/generic_hmi#hmi-backend) instead of GStreamer socket or pipe streaming.

 ## Configuring a Navigation App
 The basic connection setup is similar for all apps.
 Please follow the @![iOS][Integration Basics](Getting Started/Integration Basics - iOS)!@@![android,javaEE,javaSE][Integration Basics](Getting Started/Integration Basics - Java)!@ guide for more information.